kolbicz/UCPD.sys/mshta.exe/readme.md

 https://learn.microsoft.com/en-us/previous-versions/ms536495(v=vs.85)

-Since UCPD.sys permits Microsoft-signed binaries, it was possible to write to (or delete) protected registry keys by leveraging mshta.exe  simply because it wasnt on the deny list at the time.
+Since UCPD.sys permits Microsoft-signed binaries, it was possible to write to (or delete) protected registry keys by leveraging mshta.exe - simply because it wasnt on the deny list at the time.

-This PoC writes a .hta file to %TEMP% and executes it silently using **mshta.exe**.
+This PoC writes a .hta file to %TEMP% and executes it silently using mshta.exe.

-Alternatively, its also possible to run mshta.exe without creating a temporary file, for example:
+Alternatively, its also possible to run mshta.exe without creating a temporary file s follows:

 wchar_t commandTemplate[] =
     L"mshta.exe \"javascript:try{var s=new ActiveXObject('WScript.Shell');"